JakesBas/directory-listing-REST-api/README.md

 This repository is intended to be used in conjunction with the repository listed as 'directory-listing-web-app'.
+The repository for the angular web app can be found [here](https://github.com/JakesBas/directory-listing-web-app).

-It serves as a REST api that fetches information on a given directory and lists the files and folders with their respected size and attributes.
+This repo serves as a REST api that fetches information on a given directory and lists the files and folders with their respected size and attributes.

 # Using this repo

-The api can be run by downloading the repo to a destination file.
-The following command lines should be performed to host the api locally.
+The api can be run by downloading the repo to a destination file on your local filesystem.

 ## Hosting the api locally
- First navigate to the directory where the repo was downloaded in a command line interface.
+ Using a command line interface, navigate to the directory where the repo was downloaded.

 Type in the following command: